cocos/cocos-docs/en/asset-workflow/compress-texture.md

 # Texture Compression

+Cocos Creator allows you to set the compression method required by the texture directly in the editor, and then automatically compress the texture when the project is published.
+For the Web platform, support for exporting multiple image formats at the same time, and the engine will automatically download the appropriate format according to different browsers.

+## Configuring Texture Compression

 Cocos Creator supports importing pictures in multiple formats.
 However, in the actual game running, we do not recommend using the original image as a resource to load.

 For example, on the mobile platform may only need the original image 80% or less image quality, or the .png which does not use a Alpha Channel, can be converted into JPG format.
 This reduces the storage space for a large portion of the image.